5 Camping Tips For The Covid Pandemic

-Typically the opening weekend of camping and kick-off to summer, Memorial Day is a day many families spend time outdoors camping, barbecuing and soaking up the sun.
-While herds of people have flocked to the outdoors for a break during this quarantine, Memorial Day isn’t going to be any different.
+Camping is a way many families spend time outdoors barbecuing and soaking up the sun.
+While herds of people have flocked to the outdoors for a break during this quarantine, Camping isn’t going to be any different.
 Although the rules vary by state, one thing is for sure: Memorial Day is going to look a little different this year.
-Here are a few tips on how to camp responsibly this holiday weekend:
+Here are 5 tips for camping during the covid pandemic:

 The government is still encouraging people to keep a minimum of six feet (or roughly the length of a llama) between themselves and others.
 This should be easy to do at your campsite since campsites are often placed far enough away from one another, but be mindful as you use community resources like the bathrooms or water spout.
 When maintaining a six-foot distance is hard, wearing a mask can help protect you and others.